fluidandelasticity2024/fluidandelasticity2024.github.io/submission_abstracts.md

 August 1 2024.
 Abstracts will be used by the organisation committee for selecting the oral presentations.
 The booklet of abstracts will be published electronically on the conference website.
 For the conference attendant's convenience, a smaller booklet containing the scientific programme and the titles of the oral presentations will be provided on a USB drive.
-The abstarct template can be uploaded here.
+The abstract template can be uploaded here.

 ![Arcachon](/assets/img/terrasse.jpg)